Todd Susman: Career

 In 1976, he was a regular on the six-episode CBS adventure series Spencer's Pilots.
 He portrayed Ted Lapinsky in The Waltons (the episodes 'The Home Front' (1979) and 'The Unthinkable" (1980)) and appeared as detective Spade Marlow in the 1991 episode of The Golden Girls titled "The Case of the Libertine Belle".
 Before that, Susman submitted a pilot series for Grant Tinker for MTM Enterprises about an innocent young man arriving in New York City to start his career.
 Other television shows Susman has appeared on since 1971 include Love, American Style (3 episodes), Room 222 (3 episodes), Kojak, Eight Is Enough, The White Shadow, Little House on the Prairie, Lou Grant, Remington Steele, Alice, Hill Street Blues, The Facts of Life, Cagney & Lacey, Night Court (3 episodes), Who's the Boss?, Punky Brewster (3 episodes), Webster (4 episodes), ALF, Highway to Heaven, Murder, She Wrote, Blossom (2 episodes), Married... with Children, The Commish, ER, Suddenly Susan, Law & Order, Law & Order: Special Victims Unit, and Bull.

 In 2012, Susman appeared in the original cast of the off-Broadway Westside Theatre show, "Old Jews Telling Jokes", in which Jessica Shaw of Entertainment Weekly called his portrayal "the funniest moment...delivered with a Yiddish accent as thick as schmaltz".
 Jason Zinoman of The New York Times also complimented his performance, saying "the incongruity between content and form is perfectly tuned, and Mr. Susman benefits from resisting the urge to oversell the joke".
 David Finkle of TheaterMania.com also said Susman "often scores simply through his feigned stoicism".

 In 2013, Susman, along with the Old Jews Telling Jokes cast and The Chew personality Carla Hall, appeared at Carnegie Deli to unveil the "OJTJ sandwich", named for the comedy group.

 Personal life

 In a 1971 news article, Susman mentioned he moved to Los Angeles because a friend told him he could make $500 a week as a writer.
 Unfortunately, the plan did not go well and he ended up making $60 a week as a writer for American International Pictures.
-(Sussman would play the lead role in a sitcom pilot about a man in a similar situation: an Ohio novelist who comes to New York expecting his book to be published, but it isn't, and he has to scrape by doing odd jobs.
+(Susman would play the lead role in a sitcom pilot about a man in a similar situation: an Ohio novelist who comes to New York expecting his book to be published, but it isn't, and he has to scrape by doing odd jobs.
 The pilot, "Going Places", aired on NBC on March 19, 1973, but it wasn't picked up by the network.)

 Susman has one child with his first wife Judy, who is a working actress.
 He married Bella Kordonov on November 6, 1982; they have three children.